PhyAAt/PhyAAt.github.io/modeling/4_FeatureExtraction.md

 # Feature Extraction Framework

-In this notebook, we explain how to extract features segment-wise and window-wise ([check the paper for theoretical details](https://arxiv.org/pdf/2005.11577.pdf)).
+In this notebook, we explain how to extract features segment-wise and window-wise ([**check the paper for theoretical details**](https://arxiv.org/pdf/2005.11577.pdf)).
 We would also explain the possible parameters to tune the feature extraction process.
 PhyAAt library has function to extract Rhythemic features from EEG; either segment-wise or window-wise, so we focus on only EEG feature extraction.
 Custom features from EEG, PPG or GSR can be done in similar fashion.
-Figure below shows Feature-Extraction Framework described in [paper](https://arxiv.org/pdf/2005.11577.pdf).
+Figure below shows Feature-Extraction Framework described in [**paper**](https://arxiv.org/pdf/2005.11577.pdf).

 <p style="text-align:right; font-weight:bold;">Execute with <br><a class="reference external image-reference" href="https://mybinder.org/v2/gh/Nikeshbajaj/Notebooks/master?filepath=PhyAAt_Notebooks/Example3_FeatureExtraction.ipynb" target="_blank"><img src="https://mybinder.org/badge_logo.svg" width="150px"></a></p>